Apr 16, 2020

 Playlists are organized around mood (like ambient or epic), genres (like indie or jazz), or use cases (like music for Twitch or podcast music).
 You can also check out each week’s most popular playlists to see what’s trending with other creatives.

 Want to browse a few playlists?
 Listen for free here.

-Their library is categorized into 26 main genres, each of which branches into multiple subgenres, pushing their total number of genres well over 100.
-For example, Classical Music can be further sorted by 20th Century, Baroque, Medieval, and Romantic Period.
+Their library is categorized into 27 main genres, each of which branches into multiple subgenres that push their total number of genres to well over 100.
+For example, Classical Music can be further sorted by 20th Century, Baroque, Classical Period, Medieval, Original Compositions, and Romantic Period.

 You can also filter by mood, BPM, song duration, and artist — all handy filters that you would expect from a music licensing platform.

 Instead of playlists PremiumBeat has “collections” with themes like working out, vlogging, and nostalgia.